wduraes/Workshops/Embedded Development IoT/Water Buddy/readme.md

 1. Jumper Wires
 1. LED (any color)
-1. Resistor 220 Ohms (red, red, brown) or 330 Ohms (orange, orange, brown) to connect the LED [Control the DC motor via either a Relay or a MOSFET]
+1. Resistor 220 Ohms (red, red, brown) or 330 Ohms (orange, orange, brown) to connect the LED
-1. Resistor 160 Ohms (brown, green, brown) to connect the Gate of th MOSFET
+1. Resistor 330 Ohms (orange, orange, brown) connected to the base of the transistor
 1. 5V DC Water Pump.
+2. 2N3904 NPN transistor
-1. OLED Screen.
+3. OLED Screen.
-1. USB **data** cable.
+4. USB **data** cable.

 The illustration below shows the connections: